King IVTM Report by Principle at 27 Oct 2023 | ||

 The Board sets key performance measures and targets in order to continuously monitor and assess the achievement of strategic objectives and agreed plans for value creation over the short, medium and long term.
 Management is expected to implement and execute on the approved strategy and business plans.
 Management is furthermore expected to continually assess and respond, in a responsible manner, to any negative consequences that may arise, as a result of the Group’s activities and outputs in all areas of the business.

-The Board has a focus on the general viability of the business and its status as a going concern.
+In addition, the Board has a focus on the general viability of the business and its status as a going concern.
 For this reason, the solvency and liquidity of Growthpoint is monitored on a continuous basis.

-| Ethical Culture Good Performance Effective Control Legitimacy | K IV™ P4 Prac 1 K IV™ P4 Prac 2 K IV™ P4 Prac 3.a K IV™ P4 Prac 3.b K IV™ P4 Prac 3.c K IV™ P4 Prac 3.d K IV™ P4 Prac 3.e K IV™ P4 Prac 3.f K IV™ P4 Prac 4 K IV™ P4 Prac 5 K IV™ P4 Prac 6 K IV™ P4 Prac 7 K IV™ P4 Prac 8 | |
+The Board is responsible for the governance of risk, which it manages through an independent Risk Management Committee.
+This Committee also monitors the Company’s compliance with the qualifying REIT criteria laid down by the JSE Listings Requirements (section 13).
+The governance of risk is covered later in this report. | Ethical Culture Good Performance Effective Control Legitimacy | K IV™ P4 Prac 1 K IV™ P4 Prac 2 K IV™ P4 Prac 3.a K IV™ P4 Prac 3.b K IV™ P4 Prac 3.c K IV™ P4 Prac 3.d K IV™ P4 Prac 3.e K IV™ P4 Prac 3.f K IV™ P4 Prac 4 K IV™ P4 Prac 5 K IV™ P4 Prac 6 K IV™ P4 Prac 7 K IV™ P4 Prac 8 | |

 ![]() Principle 5 | The governing body should ensure that reports issued by the organisation enable stakeholders to make informed assessments of the organisation's performance, and its short, medium and long term prospects. | ||